StarburstTeam/StarburstOverlay/README.md

 **English** | [中文](https://github.com/IAFEnvoy/StarburstOverlay/blob/master/README_CN.md)

+**NOTE: The Electron version has stopped maintaining.
+For future updates, see the [Wails Version](https://github.com/IAFEnvoy/StarburstOverlay-Wails)**

 The Starburst Overlay is a high performance and multifunctional Hypixel stats overlay.

 -> The latest introduce video